smiletoeveryone/headless_raspberry_pi4/README.md

 11.install vnc viewer for your ms windows.

-12.get into the setup menu again for booting into the graphic desktop later, meanwhile try to adjust a correct screen revolution. sudo raspi-congfig
+12.get into the setup menu again for booting into the graphic desktop later, meanwhile try to adjust a correct screen revolution.

+sudo raspi-congfig

 ******
 Do 'sudo apt-get install lightdm' to allow configuration of boot to desktop
 ******

 13.turn on vnc and ssh in the interface option.

+14.return to the main menu of raspi-config.

+15.enter "3. boot options" for choosing "B1 Desktop/CLI".

+16.then enter "B3 Desktop" or Desktop Autogin" what you like.

+17. do not forget to save your setup after all.

-14.reboot your raspberry_pi.
+18.then reboot your raspberry_pi.

-15.run vnc viewer on you ms windows and connect your raspberry_pi by network IP what you got earlier.
+19.run vnc viewer on you ms windows and connect your raspberry_pi by network IP what you got earlier.

-16.it is all done for installing the os.
+20.it is all done for installing the os.